nadeemlab/ImPartial/README.md

 ![demo_cytoplasm_gif](./images/deepcell-label-cytoplasmSeg-image.gif)**Figure3**. *Cytoplasm segmentation.* The cytoplasm in input sample is give a few foreground(white) and background(red) scribbles.
 Image shows intermediate results after every 10th epoch.
 Final predictons are overlayed on ground truth.

 ## Google CoLab:
-If you don't have access to GPU or appropriate hardware, we have also created [Google CoLab project](link) [To-Do] for your convenience.
+If you don't have access to GPU or appropriate hardware, we have also created [Google CoLab project](https://colab.research.google.com/drive/1kocZUgvi56I9-XjWiwNUzEAzswAPJB-d) for your convenience.
 Please follow the steps in the provided notebook to install the requirements and run the training and testing scripts.
 All the libraries and pretrained models have already been set up there.
 The user can directly run ImPartial on their dataset using the instructions given in the Google CoLab project.

 ## Issues